Clyde, Victoria: Description

-The town centre is located in a small triangle between Twyford Road, Clyde-Five Ways Road and Ballarto Road and contains a primary school, CFA fire station, general store and community hall.
+The original township of Clyde is located in a small triangle between Twyford Road, Clyde-Five Ways Road and Ballarto Road and contains a primary school, CFA fire station, general store and community hall.
 Nearby are the Inghams poultry feed mill, built in 1979, and Lineham Oval, a sports oval which is home to the Clyde club in the West Gippsland Cricket Association.

+Shopping on Clyde is the suburb's main shopping area, located at the corner of Berwick-Cranbourne Road and Morison Road.
+It contains a Coles supermarket and a number of specialty stores.

+Immediately to the west of the suburb's boundaries is the Casey Fields sporting complex.

 Transport

 Clyde railway station was formerly situated on the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid-1990s.
-A V/Line road coach service replaced the rail service to Leongatha on July 24, 1993, running between Melbourne and Yarram.
-However, since the closure of the South Gippsland rail line—with the exception of the locally run tourist railway between Nyora and Leongatha—by the Kennett Victorian government on December 14, 1994, the South and West Gippsland Transport Group represented by the local council are campaigning for the rail services to be reinstated beyond the current terminus at Cranbourne by the 2020s, which was promised by the Bracks government in 1999.
+A V/Line road coach service replaced the rail service to Leongatha on 24 July 1993, running between Melbourne and Yarram.
+However, since the closure of the South Gippsland rail line—with the exception of the locally run tourist railway between Nyora and Leongatha—by the Kennett Victorian government on 14 December 1994.
+Proposals have been made to extend the existing Cranbourne line to Clyde, however, works are unlikely to commence before 2030.

-On 31 January 2018, a council in Melbourne's booming South-east says it needs almost $3 Billion worth of rail and road infrastructure to bring its transport services including the electrification to Clyde from Cranbourne.
+Along Pattersons Road is the Route 897 bus, which runs to Lynbrook Station via Cranbourne.

+The old Clyde township is served by the route 796 loop service which runs from Cranbourne via Devon Meadows.